UPMod/UPM/README.md

 Most of our active development is in the **master branch**, so we prefer to take pull requests there (particularly for new features).
 We try to make sure that all new code adheres to the [UPM Coding Standard](https://github.com/upmod/UPM/blob/master/documentation/development/coding-standard.md).

 For more technical info see [here](https://github.com/upmod/UPM/blob/master/documentation/development/getting-started.md).

+Remember to add yourself to the author array of any PBO you will be editing and the [`AUTHORS.txt`](https://github.com/acemod/UPM/blob/master/AUTHORS.txt) file; including a valid email address.